 “I don’t care.
 I can feel him.
 I know he wants me.”

-I took a shower, They were still going at it when I got dressed.
-I went downstairs and had breakfast with Susan.
+I take a shower, They’re still going at it when I get dressed.
+I go downstairs and have breakfast with Susan.

-Your friend didn’t stay last night?” she asked.
+Your friend didn’t stay last night?” she asks.

 “You went to church?”

 “Just youth group.
 It was kind of wild, everybody rolling around on the floor and babbling.”

 “Speaking in tongues?”

 “Yeah.
 They looked like they were going to bite their tongues.”

 “It’s a tradition in some older churches.
 Tongues means lost languages from bible times.”

 “We call them holy rollers.”